 Select Enabled to use a COM port selected by the user for EMS Console Redirection.
-The options are Enabled and Disabled.
+The options are Disabled and Enabled.

-If the item above set to Enabled, the following items will become available for user's configuration:
+If the option above is set to Enabled, the following items will become available for user configuration:

 ► EMS Console Redirection Settings (Available when EMS Console Redirection is enabled)